NATO’s role in conventional arms control

 The proliferation of small arms and light weapons (SALW) not only feeds global terrorist activities, but also encourages violence, thus affecting local populations and preventing constructive development and economic activities.

 The UN PoA was adopted in July 2001 by nearly 150 countries, including all NATO member countries, and contains concrete recommendations for improving national legislation and controls over illicit small arms, fostering regional cooperation and promoting international assistance and cooperation on the issue.
 It was developed and agreed as a result of the growing realisation that most present-day conflicts are fought with illicit small arms and light weapons, and that their widespread availability has a negative impact on international peace and security, facilitates violations of international humanitarian law and human rights, and hampers economic and social development.
-It includes measures at the national, regional and global levels, in the areas of legislation, destruction of weapons that were confiscated, seized, or collected, as well as international cooperation and assistance to strengthen the ability of states in identifying and tracing illicit arms and light weapons.
+It includes measures at the national, regional and global levels, in the areas of legislation, export and import controls, destruction of weapons that were confiscated, seized, or collected, as well as international cooperation and assistance to strengthen the ability of states in identifying and tracing illicit small arms and light weapons.
 The UN holds the Biennial Meeting of States to Consider the Implementation of the PoA, in which NATO participates.
 National delegations from all member states gather every six years to review the progress made in the implementation of the PoA.

 The Alliance assists partner countries in the destruction of surplus stocks of mines, arms and munitions through a NATO/Partnership Trust Fund mechanism.

-The EAPC Ad Hoc Working Group on SALW and Mine Action also supports mine action efforts through these Trust Fund projects, as well as through information-sharing.
+The NATO/EAPC Ad Hoc Working Group on SALW and Mine Action also supports mine action efforts through these Trust Fund projects, as well as through information-sharing.
 In particular, it provides an opportunity for mine action experts to share their expertise with the Working Group.
-These experts are from national mine action centres, non-governmental organisations and international organisations and sometimes include high-profile individuals such as Nobel Laureate Ms Jody Williams, Director of the International Campaign to Ban Landmines.
+These experts are from national mine action centres, non-governmental organisations and international organisations and sometimes include high-profile individuals such as Nobel Laureate Ms Jody Williams, founding coordinator of the International Campaign to Ban Landmines.
 The Working Group has broadened its focus to incorporate issues related to explosive remnants of war and cluster munitions onto its agenda.

 Convention on Cluster Munitions